IlyaAgarishev/react-gameboy/README.md

 ### Play now: https://react-gameboy.netlify.app/

+### About
 The main idea was to create my own game logic without using canvas or any side game library.

-So the game engine is just written with pure js and react.
+Snake 🐍 mechanics is written with help of custom written hooks.
+So the whole game engine is just written with pure js and react.
+Below you can find more information about how this logic works.

 ![Gameboy](https://i.imgur.com/hc96tls.gif)